-Self-sustaining ecosystems are growing in popularity, with commercial ecosphere and shrimp bubble kits being advertised as an alternative to aquarium tanks that requires little to no maintainance.
+Self-sustaining ecosystems are growing in popularity, with commercial ecospheres and shrimp bubble kits being advertised as an alternative to aquarium tanks that requires little to no maintainance.
 But that of closed shrimp ecosystems is also a controversial topic due to the ethical implications of keeping a living creature enclosed in such a restricted space.
-Because of this, many aquarists decide to opt for creating their own DIY self-sustaining ecosystems that require minimal maintainance while ensuring the well being of its inhabitants.
+Because of this, many aquarists decide to opt for creating their own DIY self-sustaining ecosystems and no-tech shrimp tanks that require minimal maintainance while ensuring the well being of its inhabitants.

 The Walstad Method